RGB-OS/rgb-sdk-rn/Readme.md

 This is the **React Native SDK** for RGB client applications.
 It provides a complete set of TypeScript/React Native bindings for interacting with the **RGB Node** and managing RGB-based transfers.

+⚠️ Important
+This SDK is not designed for untrusted clients (browsers, mobile apps, public APIs).
+It assumes the RGB Node is operated inside the same trust domain as the SDK user.

+RGB Node: This SDK requires an RGB Node instance to function.
+The RGB Node must be self-hosted or privately managed.
+Public/shared RGB Node usage is not supported due to privacy and security constraints.

 > **Note**: This is the React Native version of the [original RGB SDK for Node.js](https://github.com/RGB-OS/rgb-sdk).
 If you're building a Node.js application, use the original SDK instead.

 > **RGB Node**: This SDK requires an RGB Node instance to function.
-For more information about RGB Node, including setup instructions, public endpoints and API documentation, see the [RGB Node repository](https://github.com/RGB-OS/RGB-Node/tree/public).
+For more information about RGB Node, including setup instructions and API documentation, see the [RGB Node repository](https://github.com/RGB-OS/RGB-Node).

 ---